 With your credit card ready, click on CHECKOUT NOW and complete the billing and shipping information.
 When you are done, you will be shown a registration code: copy it down; you'll need it to get access to the text.

 Now, Go to the WileyPlus ICS 21 home page.

-After reading through the license agreement, click on I agree to these terms.
+After reading through the license agreement, click on Accept.

-On the next page, enter your registration code; click Continue.
+On the next page, enter your email address.

 To read the text, click on the Read, Study & Practice link.
 Links to the text's chapters will appear.
 Follow them and subsequent links to read the book.